mxstbr/mxstbr.com/pages/thoughts/bad-technical-decisions-at-spectrum.md

 - use Prisma as the "ORM"
 - avoid WYSIWYG editing

-### Personal Takeaways
+### Lessons Learned

-1. Conservative choices are conservative for a reason: they work.
+1. Conservative choices are usually good choices.
 2. Community size and active maintenance are vital, especially in unfamiliar territory.
-3. Building good products is all about experimenting, optimise for iteration speed and flexibility.
+3. Building good products is all about experimenting.
+Optimise for iteration speed and flexibility.
-4. Interesting technological problems are best left to other people, the focus needs to be on the users problems.
+4. Leave interesting technological problems to other people.
 5. Carefully choose technologies that are hard to change later.
 Move faster on choices that are easily undone.